RTXteam/RTX-KG2/README.md

 ## Build instructions

-Note: to follow the instructions for Option 2 and Option 3 below, you will need to be using the `bash` shell on your local computer.
+Note: to follow the instructions for Option 3 and Option 4 below, in addition to the requirements as described above, you will need to be using the `bash` shell on your *local* computer.

 ### Option 1: build KG2 serially (about 67 hours) directly on an Ubuntu system: